 Founder Vision | The initial intentions and aims of the app that led to its creation.

 This is a particularly subjective point.
-That being said, we can only base our advice on our experiences and provide tips we have seen make a notable contribution towards success.
+We can only base our advice on experience providing tips we have seen contribute towards success.

-The aim of our blog is to share our experience and advice in the hope it saves you time, hassle and money.
-We’re keen to hear your ideas for future posts so if you have any questions or requests please don’t hesitate to get in touch.
+The aim is to share our experience in the hope it saves you time, hassle and money.
+We’re keen to hear your ideas for future posts so if you have any requests plase don’t hesitate to get in touch.
 Thank you!

 At Ngage, we’ve had the pleasure of developing apps for amazing organisations and entrepreneurs from around the world.
 From prototypes for aspiring start-ups seeking user validation to an enterprise app being gathering input for international projects spanning continents.
 So what have we learnt so far?
 More importantly, how can we use it to help you?